EANorwayService/EA-Groups-CRM/README.md

 You now have a CRM-system on your Google/Team drive!

 ### Step 8: Move CRM Key spreadsheet to a secure location (optional)
-If you prefer to used anonymised code names and you don't want everyone using the CRM-system to have access to candidates' real name you can move the Key spreadsheet to some other location (see more information about the Key spreadsheet in "About the CRM-system" section below.
-Only accounts given access to this sheet may run the function "add candidates".
-Remember that everyone who has access to the script files can also access data from the Key spreadsheet.
+If you prefer to used anonymised code names and you don't want everyone using the CRM-system to have access to candidates' real name you can move the Key spreadsheet to some other location (see more information about the Key spreadsheet in "About the CRM-system" section below. <br/> Only accounts given access to this sheet may run the function "add candidates".
+Remember that everyone who has access to the script files can also access data from the Key spreadsheet. <br/> If you have questions about whether you should move your CRM Key spreadsheet to a secure location or not, feel free to contact us at post@effektivaltruisme.no

 # About the CRM system <a name="aboutCRM"></a>